haf/Http.fs/README.md

 ## I need details! ##

-There's really not that much to it, but if you want to know the details your best bet is the integration and unit tests.
+If you want to know the details your best bet is the integration and unit tests.
+The titles of some of the more informative ones are shown below.

 Unit tests describe making the request:
   * createRequest makes a Request with a Method and URL, and sensible defaults
   * requests have cookies enabled by default
   * withAutoDecompression enables the specified decompression methods
-  * withCookiesDisabled disables cookies
-  * withHeader adds header to the request
   * withHeader Custom adds a custom header to the request
   * multiple headers of different types can be added, including custom headers with different names
   * If the same header is added multiple times, throws an exception
   * If a custom header with the same name is added multiple times, an exception is thrown
-  * withBody sets the request body
   * withBody uses default character encoding of ISO-8859-1
-  * withBodyEncoded sets the request body
-  * withBodyEncoded sets the body encoding
-  * withQueryString adds the query string item to the list
   * withCookie throws an exception if cookies are disabled
-  * withCookie adds the cookie to the request
   * withAutoFollowRedirectsDisabled turns auto-follow off
   * withBasicAuthentication sets the Authorization header with the username and password base-64 encoded
   * withBasicAuthentication encodes the username and password with ISO-8859-1 before converting to base-64
   * withResponseCharacterEncoding sets the response character encoding
   * withProxy sets proxy address and port
-  * withProxy can set proxy with custom credentials
-  * withProxy can set proxy with default credentials
-  * withProxy can set proxy with no credentials
   * withKeepAlive sets KeepAlive

 Integration tests describe submitting the request and handling the response:
   * if KeepAlive is true, Connection set to 'Keep-Alive' on the first request, but not subsequent ones
   * if KeepAlive is false, Connection set to 'Close' on every request
-  * createRequest should set everything correctly in the HTTP request
-  * getResponseCode should return the http status code for all response types
-  * getResponseBody should return the entity body as a string
   * getResponseBody should return an empty string when there is no body
-  * all details of the response should be available after a call to getResponse
-  * getResponse should have nothing if the things don't exist
   * getResponse, given a request with an invalid url, throws an exception
   * getResponseCode, when called on a non-existant page, returns 404
   * posts to Nancy without a body don't work
-  * all of the manually-set request headers should get sent to the server
   * Content-Length header is set automatically for Posts with a body
   * accept-encoding header is set automatically when decompression scheme is set
-  * all of the response headers should be available after a call to getResponse
   * if body character encoding is specified, encodes the request body with it
   * the body is read using the character encoding specified in the content-type header
   * if a response character encoding is specified, that encoding is used regardless of what the response's content-type specifies